-- Twine (or another type of string for your garland)
+- Twine (thin white rope or another type of string for your garland)

 - Hot Glue and Glue Gun

-I printed several copies of the free printable bat template below for coloring pages.
+I printed several copies of the free printable bat template below so I could give extras to the kids as coloring pages.
 I grabbed the boys’ favorite colors of crayons and let them color while I did the main part of the craft that we were going to use as a flying bat Halloween decoration.